Helperbird/website/src/pages/features/annotation.md

 header: true
 layout: templates/features_two.liquid
 title: Easily Annotate and Highlight Web Pages & PDFs
-description: Transform your research and workflow with Helperbird's Annotations & Sticky Notes feature.
-Effortlessly highlight, annotate, and leave comments on any website or PDF.
-Choose from a variety of colors and sizes, and organize your notes seamlessly.
-Save to the cloud and export in multiple formats, all while using our robust search functionality.
+description: Improve your research and workflow with Helperbird's Annotations & Sticky Notes.
+Highlight, annotate, and leave comments on any website or PDF.
+Choose different colors and sizes, organize your notes, save to the cloud, and export in multiple formats.
+Use our robust search function to find your notes easily.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 featurePageTitle: Annotate and Highlight Websites, PDFs, and Ebooks
 img: X69hPUcBqME
 icon: "/src/_includes/svgs/notes.svg"
 youtubeId: X69hPUcBqME
 cardTitle: Annotations & Sticky Notes
-featureDescription: Transform your research and workflow with Helperbird's Annotations & Sticky Notes feature.
-Effortlessly highlight, annotate, and leave comments on any website or PDF.
-Choose from a variety of colors and sizes, and organize your notes seamlessly.
-Save to the cloud and export in multiple formats, all while using our robust search functionality.
+featureDescription: Improve your research and workflow with Helperbird's Annotations & Sticky Notes.
+Highlight, annotate, and leave comments on any website or PDF.
+Choose different colors and sizes, organize your notes, save to the cloud, and export in multiple formats.
+Use our robust search function to find your notes easily.
 date: 2016-01-02
 group: reading
 color: indigo